ansible/awx/docs/docsite/rst/userguide/jobs.rst

 - the amount of time it took to complete the playbook run in the **Elapsed** field

 .. image:: ../common/images/jobs-events-summary.png
-   :alt: Host Summary in Job Standard Output
+   :alt: Events summary in Job Output

 The icons next to the events summary allow you to relaunch (|launch|), download (|download|) the job output, or delete (|delete|) the job.